slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The important work of moving the world forward does not wait to be done by perfect men."
 -- George Eliot*

+> *"No one in the brief history of computing has ever written a piece of perfect software.
+It’s unlikely that you’ll be the first."
+-- Andy Hunt*

 > *"Something does not need to be perfect to be wonderful.
 Specially weddings."
 -- Kevin Kelly*

-> *"Have no fear of perfection.
-You’ll never reach it."
--- Salvador Dali*

-> *"No one in the brief history of computing has ever written a piece of perfect software.
-It’s unlikely that you’ll be the first."
--- Andy Hunt*